Deion Sanders' Net Worth In 2022

 Deion “Prime Time” Sanders is a retired professional football and baseball player.
-He currently serves as the head coach for the Jackson State University football team.
+He recently served as the head coach for the Jackson State University football team and just got hired to coach at Colorado.
 For this piece, let’s take a closer look at Deion Sanders’ net worth in 2022.

 Deion Sanders was born in Fort Myers, Florida.
 He studied at North Fort Myers High School.
 In high school, Sanders played various sports such as football, basketball, and baseball.
 After graduating high school, Sanders was drafted by the Kansas City Royals in the 1985 Major League Baseball Draft.